khenderick/khenderick.github.io/index.md

 ###### 2003 - 2006 • Ghent, Belgium • [Odisee (Dutch)](https://www.odisee.be/nl/elektronica-ict)

-# Projects
+# OpenSource Projects

 ### [OpenMotics](https://github.com/openmotics)

-It all began as a shared hobby between friends, and grew into a small Open Source company.
+It all began as a shared hobby between friends, and grew into an Open Source company.
 Making both hard- and software open source, we allow users/customers to modify their system, free from any vendor lock-in.
-A plugin system allows addidional features to be developed by the community.
+A app platform allows addidional features to be developed by the community or other vendors.
+Besides building automation, Energy measurements and management are a key feature of the platform.

 ### [ZFS Snapshot Manager](https://github.com/khenderick/zfs-snap-manager)